 Instead, the app informed him that his bill for a 20-minute ride was $18,518.

-“My first reaction was to just laugh, because I thought it was probably just an error but then about 20 minutes (later), when I was with my friend, I thought I should probably check my credit card to make sure everything was OK," Salama, who had opted for the metered Taxi fare rather than the standard Uber X ride, told VICE.
+“My first reaction was to just laugh because I thought it was probably just an error but then about 20 minutes (later), when I was with my friend, I thought I should probably check my credit card to make sure everything was OK," Salama, who had opted for the metered taxi fare rather than the standard Uber X ride, said.
 That’s when he noticed there was a significant amount pending on his credit card.

-Salama, whose ride lasted from 5:14 PM to 5:35 PM on Dec.
-8, contacted Uber for help.
-He said he was unable to get through to anyone from customer service, but received a phone call from the ride sharing service the next morning.
+Salama, whose ride lasted from 5:14 PM to 5:35 PM on December 8, contacted Uber for help.
+He said he was unable to get through to anyone from customer service, but received a phone call from the ride-sharing service the next morning.